dtdannen/midca-rebel-agents-boggs/source/progress_report.rst

 To do
 ~~~~~

--  Ensure agent-agent communication works well.
--  Change the way agents and operators log their actions and
-   observations.
--  In the near future, a more generic ``demo.py`` file is needed which
-   can run an arbitrary number of agents and operators, and can be given
-   a dungeon file as a command line argument.
--  Better user error handling for operator commands.
-Currently any
-   non-erroring but still unexpected result is silent.
-For example, an
-   incorrectly typed actor name is never caught.

 Completed
 ~~~~~~~~~

+-  Ensure agent-agent communication works well.
+-  Change the way agents and operators log their actions and observations.
 -  A better operator interface would be very useful for testing in the future.
 -  We should list agent names somewhere in the operator terminals so the